 As the value of next-generation supercomputing becomes clear, research institutions around the world are developing their own next-gen machines to tackle climate science.
 For instance, researchers at the National Center for Supercomputing Applications (NSCA), the National Oceanic and Atmospheric Association (NOAA), the Barcelona Supercomputing Centre, and the Argonne National Laboratory are using supercomputers to model the effects of energy production on global temperature, the intensity of hurricanes and tropical cyclones, and the impact of extreme weather on our infrastructure.

 U.S. weather forecasting centers are already benefiting from supercomputing science.
 NOAA, which provides forecasts for extreme weather, recently installed new supercomputers at its U.S. data centers.
-The processing boost allows NOAA to run its next-generation forecast model, the Global Forecast System, farther into the future and at higher resolution — to 16 days out, from a previous 10 days, and at 9km resolution, from 13km.
+The processing boost along with 60 percent more storage capacity allows NOAA to run its next-generation forecast model, the Global Forecast System, farther into the future and at higher resolution — to 16 days out, from a previous 10 days, and at 9km resolution, from 13km.
 This improvement may sound marginal, but it provides weather forecasters and emergency response services with a vastly improved ability to keep the public informed and to effectively deliver critical aid during a disaster.

 Meanwhile communities and companies are also benefiting from the research.
 For instance, telecom giant AT&T — which has spent $843 million since 2016 on disaster recovery — recently partnered with the Argonne National Laboratory to predict the impact of extreme weather on its cellular equipment.
 While previous-generation computers could only capture results at a resolution of 100km (62 miles) — too broad for analyzing, say, the impact of flooding on a city — the Argonne supercomputer narrowed-down its predictions to a resolution of just 12km (7.5 miles), and a mere 200 meters (656 feet) for flooding data.
 As regional climate patterns change, computations like these provide service providers with an unprecedented ability to protect vital telecom infrastructure — like buried fiber optic cables.